autowarefoundation/autoware-documentation/docs/demos/planning-simulation.md

     3. Finally, set the traffic light to `GREEN` again and the vehicle will pass normally.

-1. Delete the dummy interactive pedestrian (++alt+"🖱️ Right Click"++ on it) and set the traffic light to `RED`.
-The ego vehicle will decelerate and stop before the crosswalk.
-The marked **traffic_light** in the figure indicates that the stop is caused by the **traffic_light**.
-The ego vehicle will not move until the traffic light turns green.
+1. **Stop at red (no pedestrians).**
+   Remove any existing dummy pedestrians and set the traffic light to **RED**.
+   The ego vehicle will stop before the crosswalk and wait solely because of the **traffic_light** reason.

    ![stop-from-red-light](images/planning/passing-crosswalk/signalized/stop-from-red-light.png)

-2. Set a dummy pedestrian on the crosswalk again.
-Observe that both the **traffic_light** and **crosswalk** (the two markings may overlap) affect the stopping behavior.
+2. **Add a pedestrian while the light is RED.**
+   The ego remains stopped, now influenced by **both** the traffic light and the crosswalk object.

    ![stop-from-red-and-pedestrian](images/planning/passing-crosswalk/signalized/stop-from-red-and-pedestrian.png)

-3. If you wait for a bit after placing the pedestrian, the stop reason marker will only show **traffic_light**.
-If you move the pedestrian a bit (with ++shift+"🖱️ Right Click"++ drag), both markers will appear again.
-But only the **traffic_light** marker will remain after a short while.
+3. **Observe how the stop reasons update.**
+   After a short period, only **traffic_light** may remain displayed.
+   Moving the pedestrian slightly (with ++shift+"🖱️ Right Click"++ drag) reintroduces both markers, but the system stabilizes back to the traffic-light reason during the wait.

    ![stop-red-light-with-pedestrian.png](images/planning/passing-crosswalk/signalized/stop-red-light-with-pedestrian.png)

-4. Set the traffic light to `GREEN` and engage the vehicle by clicking on the `Auto` button, the ego vehicle will drive as usual.
+4. **Switch the light to GREEN.**
+   When set to green and `Auto` mode is engaged, the ego vehicle proceeds normally.

    ![move-after-red-to-green.png](images/planning/passing-crosswalk/signalized/move-after-red-to-green.png)